linked-db/linked-ql/README.md

 <tr><td>
 <details name="features"><summary>Automatic schema inference</summary>

-Whereas other tools essentially require you to feed them with your database schema (case in point: [Drizzle](https://orm.drizzle.team/)), Linked QL <ins>automatically infers it</ins> and magically stays 100% schema-aware all the way!
+Whereas other tools essentially require you to feed them with your database schema (case in point: [Drizzle](https://orm.drizzle.team/)), Linked QL <ins>automatically infers it</ins> and magically maintains a 100% schema-awareness all the way!
 You get a whole class of manual work entirely out of the equation!

 </details>
 </td></tr>

 <tr><td>
-<details name="features"><summary>Diff-based schema migrations</summary>
+<details name="features"><summary>Diff-based migrations</summary>

-Takes the process out of schema management and lets you just *ALTER* away your DB, but with [automatic schema versioning](#introducing-auto-versioning) happening behind the scenes.

-💥 Brings the "schema-as-code" philosophy to its true practice wherein you are able to manage your entire DB structure out of a single [`schema.json` (or `schema.yml`) file](#re-introducing-schema-as-code-with-schemajson).
+Whereas schema evolution remains a drag across the board, it comes as a particularly nifty experience in Linked QL!
+As against the conventional script-based migrations approach, Linked QL follows a diff-based approach that lets you manage your entire DB structure <ins>declaratively</ins> out of a single `schema.json` (or `schema.yml`) file!

 </details>
 </td></tr>